top of page

 12. Lake Argyle Self Drive BBQ Pontoons, SUPS, Kayaks, Infinity Pools.

-Plenty for families to do, if you can’t book into the Caravan Park you can still purchase a day pass which allows you to take a dip in the famous infinity pool, use the day bbq’s and bathroom facilities.
+Plenty for families to do, if you can’t book into the Lake Argyle Caravan Park you can still purchase a day pass which allows you to take a dip in the famous infinity pool, use the day bbq’s and bathroom facilities.
 Keen to play on the Lake?
 Lake Argyle Cruises hire out self-drive BBQ boats, we often see families sharing a boat and splitting the bill.
 The feedback is terrific.
 If you’re up for more activity, hire out your own SUP, canoe or kayak.

 13. Molly Springs

 Just a 20 minute drive from Kununurra this permanent water hole is a bite size paradise.
 A super easy walk it, it’s a joyful waterfall to splash in.
+There is a free BBQ in the carpark along with shade and picnic tables.
+If you see a Peacock, don't be alarmed - he lives in the neighbouring Aboriginal Community and likes to pop across sometimes.

 Where to swim?

 If you want to swim in the river, head down to the Swim Beach and sink your toes in the river sand and jump off the jumping tree.
 There’s a small playground there too.
+All of the caravan parks in Kununurra have pools.

 We already mentioned The Pumphouse but consider the local Sports Club as a guest member, there’s a great playground onsite and the sunsets overlooking the sports oval and Kelly’s Knob are beautiful.
 The prices are good, the atmosphere is very family friendly.